Hermann, Fürst von Pückler-Muskau: Early life and military career

+Tours of Great Britain and beyond

-After the war he retired from the army and toured Great Britain, for a year, moving with ease in aristocratic circles.
+After the war he retired from the army and toured Great Britain for a year, moving with ease in aristocratic circles.
 He attended plays at His Majesty's Theatre, Haymarket and Drury Lane (admiring performances of Eliza O'Neill), studied parkland landscaping, and in Wales visited the Ladies of Llangollen in 1828.
+He remarked on the “coarseness and brutality” of the British theatre audiences as compared with the staid Continental audiences.

 In 1822, in compensation for certain privileges which he resigned, he was raised to the rank of "Fürst" by King Frederick William III of Prussia.
-In 1817 he had married the Dowager Countess Lucie von Pappenheim, née von Hardenberg, daughter of Prussian statesman Prince Karl August von Hardenberg; the marriage was legally dissolved after nine years, in 1826, though they did not separate and remained on amicable terms.
+In 1817 he married the Dowager Countess Lucie von Pappenheim, née von Hardenberg, daughter of Prussian statesman Prince Karl August von Hardenberg.
+As early as 1820, Pückler considered selling the Muskau estate, as the fortune Lucie had brought with her had been used up.
+Lucie von Pückler made the unusual suggestion to her husband to dissolve the marriage so that he could once again go in search of a wealthy wife.
+The couple divorced in February 1826.
+The official reason given was that the couple had no children.
+Shortly before, in January 1826, Pückler had signed over the Pückler-Muskau estate to his wife in order to save his property from possible seizure.

-He returned to England in 1828 where he became something of a celebrity in London society spending nearly two years in search of a wealthy second wife capable of funding his ambitious gardening schemes.
+Pückler actually went to England in September 1826 to look for a bride.
+As word of his intentions had spread quickly, the search was unsuccessful and was even commented on with derision in the English press.
+Nevertheless, the Prince remained in England for two years.
 In 1828 his tours took him to Ireland, notably to the seat of Daniel O'Connell in Kerry.
-On his return home he published a not entirely frank account of his time in England.
-The book was an enormous success in Germany, and also caused a great stir when it appeared in English as Tour of a German Prince (1831–32).
+During his time in England, he gathered new ideas for his park and wrote amusing letters about English society to his divorced wife.
+Lucie kept all the letters and prepared them for publication.
+After Pückler's return, the letters were published in two volumes.The book was an enormous success in Germany, and also caused a great stir when it appeared in English as Tour of a German Prince (1831–32).